 The one thing we can’t stress enough is that you must always ascertain the trading fees at any exchange you are interested in.
 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers make the liquidity in a market and takers remove this liquidity by matching makers’ orders with their own.

-CEX.io’s trading fees for takers are 0.25%.
-The exchange also offers a discount to makers, who trade at a fee of 0.16%.
+CEX.IO’s trading fees for takers are 0.25%.
+The exchange also offers a discount to makers, who trade at a fee of 0.15%.
 This is especially beneficial for the investors not interested in picking up existing orders from the order book.
 According to the most extensive industry report on trading fees, the industry average taker fee was 0.2294% during the second quarter of 2022, and the industry average maker fee was 0.1854%.
 This means that CEX.io's fees are slightly below average.

-At CEX.io, you can deposit through both wire transfer and credit cards.
+At CEX.IO, you can deposit through many different ways, including wire transfer and debit card.
 This can be helpful especially for newer crypto investors putting in their first funds in the crypto world.
-As a matter of fact, CEX.io was actually one of the first cryptocurrency exchanges in the world offering the choice to buy crypto via credit card.
-CEX.io also recently lowered its credit card deposit fees after negotiating with the card providers.
-As of 3 September 2018, the fees for purchasing crypto by credit card is 2.99% of the purchase amount.
-The previous fee was 3.50%.
+As a matter of fact, CEX.IO was actually one of the first cryptocurrency exchanges in the world offering the choice to buy crypto via credit card.
+Here's an overview of some of the available methods, including minimum and maximum deposit limits and the fees involved with each deposit method: